Send the link below via email or IMCopy

 due to the mixture of the different metals and elements.
 When a force is applied, the atoms are

-NOT able to slide over one another
+NOT able to slide

-.
+over one another as well.
 This makes the alloy extremely strong.

 How are alloys made?